AlexanderMattheis/bitcorn-client-v2-DEPRECATED/README.md

 On that website you can also download creations like vector-graphics, fonts and textures.
 Everything is free, so you have not to pay any licence fees.
-Even you have not to mention the author's name because everything except the logos were released under the [CC0 licence](https://creativecommons.org/publicdomain/zero/1.0/).
+Even you have not to mention the author's name because everything except the logos and videos were released under the [CC0 licence](https://creativecommons.org/publicdomain/zero/1.0/).

 **Hint:** You need [Ember](https://www.emberjs.com/) to transpile and work with the page.